adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 You will first need to have TOR installed which you may do from the [official site](https://www.torproject.org/download/download.html).
 You will need to download and run the TOR Expert Bundle (not the TOR browser).
 TOR is also available on all popular package managers, e.g. macOS `brew install tor` or Debian `apt install tor`.

-Once running, choose the option in zec-qt-wallet to **Connect via TOR** and the following line will be added to your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file to configure TOR usage `proxy=127.0.0.1:9050`.
-Restart zec-qt-wallet to enable the service running over TOR.
+Once running, choose the option in ZecWallet to **Connect via TOR** and the following line will be added to your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file to configure TOR usage `proxy=127.0.0.1:9050`.
+Restart ZecWallet to enable the service running over TOR.

-Use the advanced options when installing zec-qt-wallet to run `zcashd` over TOR from the initial startup, so your IP is never exposed to the network.
+Use the advanced options when installing ZecWallet to run `zcashd` over TOR from the initial startup, so your IP is never exposed to the network.

 !!! warning "Parameters are not currently downloaded over TOR"
     The Zcash parameters that are downloaded on the first launch are not done so over TOR, depending on your network configuration.